-The World Economic Forum recently released its annual Global Risks Report.
-The report charts ten years of the largest risks to global stability, both in terms of likelihood of occurrence and also in terms of potential impact.
-It won’t surprise anybody within financial services communications to know that, in terms of both likelihood and impact, the list over the first five years (2007-2011) was dominated by categories like “asset price collapse” and “fiscal crises”.
+The 2017 World Economic Forum’s annual Global Risks Report charts ten years of the largest risks to global stability, both in terms of likelihood of occurrence and also in terms of potential impact.
+It won’t surprise anybody within financial services communications to know that, in terms of both likelihood and impact, the list over the first five years (2007-2011) was dominated by categories like “asset price collapse” and “fiscal crises.”

-In 2017, there are only two risks in either top ten that are categorized as economic, and neither are particularly specific to financial services (illicit trade and unemployment/underemployment).
-The Dow Jones Industrial Average just crossed 20,000 points and many bank stocks in the U.S. have benefited from talks of loser regulation.
-With these positive indicators not measured by fears of major risk, at least in the WEF’s assessment, updating the crisis communications plan might not be a priority for many financial institutions.
+In 2017, there were only two risks in either top ten that are categorized as economic, and neither are particularly specific to financial services (illicit trade and unemployment/underemployment).
+With the WEF’s assessment, updating the crisis communications plan might not be a priority for many financial institutions.

-However, numbers five and six on the “likelihood” list, must surely give financial services PR pros pause for thought: “data fraud or theft” and “cyberattacks”.
-It’s now two and a half years since the mega breach at JPMorgan Chase and, according to data from the ITRC and CyberScout (client), the financial services industry experienced 26% fewer data breaches in 2016 than 2015.
-However, the damage of major frauds conducted by cyberattack, including the spate of SWIFT focused hacking attacks last year, make clear how vulnerable the industry is to cyber risk.
+However, numbers five and six on the “likelihood” list must surely give financial services communications pros pause for thought: “data fraud or theft” and “cyberattacks.”
+And in 2019, Capital One saw over 100 million Americans personal information hacked.
 So what are the key steps comms pros can take to get their ducks in in a row should the worst happen in relation to a major hack?
 Two elements should be top of mind right now.

 Preparation begins with a crisis plan.
 There are several key components this should include to ensure optimal response to a hack that leads to data breach or fraudulent transactions: